lunadoan/linkedin-scraping/README.md

 ### Usage

 1. **Upload Cookies**
-   Upload the `cookies.txt` file to allow the app to authenticate your LinkedIn session.
+   Upload the cookies file to allow the app to authenticate your LinkedIn session.

 2. **Enter Profile URL**
-   In the app, enter the LinkedIn profile URL you wish to scrape (e.g., `https://www.linkedin.com/in/username/`).
+   In the app, enter the LinkedIn profile URL you wish to scrape (e.g., `https://www.linkedin.com/in/{user_id}/recent-activity/all/`).

 3. **Specify Maximum Number of Posts**
-   Set the maximum number of posts to scrape (up to 3000).
+   Set the maximum number of posts to scrape (up to 100,000).

 4. **Start Scraping**
    Click on the "Start Scraping" button.
 The app will log in to LinkedIn, scroll through the specified profile, and scrape recent posts.